How to Use SEMrush for Developing a Brilliant Content Strategy

 Ensure it covers every part of the consumer journey

 The ultimate long-term goal is to build a long-term relationship between your brand and your customers.
 Make sure your content supports every prospect of the consumer funnel with interactive engaging pieces.

 Cover all content types

-Long gone are the traditional advertisement based blog posts or plain infographics that yesteryear agencies used to implement in their strategy.
-Content is diversified now, with more preference to visual content, so make sure you include a good mix to appeal to every prospect.
+Long gone are the traditional advertisement-based blog posts or plain infographics that yesteryear agencies used to implement in their strategy.
+Content is diversified now, with more preference for visual content, so make sure you include a good mix to appeal to every prospect.

 Ensure every piece is SEO friendly

 This is very important to increase visibility on organic search results.
 The SEO writing assistant on SEMrush is very useful to optimize any piece of content.
-It is available as a WordPress plugin and google doc add-on.
+It is available as a WordPress plugin and googles Docs add-on.
 Or you can simply put it in the tool and get suggestions for improvement.

 Once new content is published, you can appeal to new readers by repurposing it into interesting forms like articles into infographics or slide presentations, also informative images on social media.

 Include User-generated content on your website that would help you grow your reputation as well.
 The Brand Monitoring tool by SEMrush gives you insights on the mentions of your brand so that you can get an idea of how well your content is performing.
 You can also compare it with competitors’ information.

 Once you have planned on the production, it’s time to plan on the distribution.
 Here are some pointers that you need to consider.